The steepest peak on Earth: Mount Thor, Nunavut, Canada

 Manuel Lacoste /Shutterstock

 At 5,495 feet tall, Mount Thor is not the world’s highest peak, but it is the steepest.
 The most famous summit in Canada and made of pure granite, Mount Thor has a 4,101 foot vertical drop, at an average angle of about 105 degrees.
 Despite the fact the mountain is in a remote area, it’s a popular destination for avid mountain climbers.
 If taking on the peak is too much for you to handle, you can also visit the site and camp out instead.
-These epic vacations are perfect for adrenaline junkies.
+Here are 15 under-the-radar places to visit in 2019.

 The coldest inhabited place on Earth: Oymyakon, Russia